net-lisias-ksp/Principia/Concepts.md

     This frame is useful for planning and executing a trajectory that goes from one celestial to another.
 Imagine that you try to play an Apollo mission: you can very accurately plan your trajectory from the Earth to the Moon and see how close it gets to the surface and with what velocity.
 That would be extremely hard in another plotting frame as the Moon would keep dancing around.

-We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres.
+We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres (e.g., landing, rendezvous, etc.).